-The AVMA endorses the International Association of Human-Animal Interaction Organizations' Prague Declaration, which reads as follows:
+Note: The AVMA endorses this Prague Declaration, developed by the International Association of Human-Animal Interaction Organizations (IAHAIO).

 There is much research now available to prove that companion animals can add to the quality of life of the humans to whom they may provide practical assistance or therapy.